NuschtOS/nixos-modules/README.md

 It is also possible to only import a subset of modules.
 Under `nixos-modules.nixosModules.<name>` we expose all modules available in the modules directory.

-> [!NOTE]
+## Available options

+Please use our [options search site](https://modules.nüschtos.de/) to find and browse all available options.
+It supports searching for option names, wildcards and can be [self hosted](https://github.com/NuschtOS/search), too.

+## Compatibility note

-> Sometimes we use options from yet-to-be-merged Nixpkgs pull requests.
+Sometimes we use options from yet-to-be-merged Nixpkgs pull requests.
+Normally that fails evaluation because lib.mkIf also checks the types if the condition is false.
+This can be hacked around by using `lib.optional*` or `if ... then ... else ...` but then the option does not work.
-> We offer a nixpkgs fork named [nüschtpkgs](https://github.com/NuschtOS/nuschtpkgs) to close that gap.
+To close that gap we offer a nixpkgs fork named [nüschtpkgs](https://github.com/NuschtOS/nuschtpkgs).
-> We offer the latest stable branch and unstable and it is daily rebased.
+It contains the latest stable branch and unstable and it is daily rebased.
+We use CI checks to ensure that the modules evaluate on the current stable and unstable branch and some selected forks.

 ## Design